syntasso/workshop/using-multiple-promises/README.md

 ```
 <br>

-Verify you have all the necessary resources up and running (this may take a few minutes so `-w` will watch the commands).
+Verify you have all the necessary resources up and running (this may take a few minutes so `-w` will watch the command).
 ```console
 kubectl --context kind-worker get pods -w
 ```